simupy/simupy/README.md

 and makes sense in general for hybrid-time simulation.

-Currently, control design is outside the scope of SimuPy.
-So controller design tools (for example, feedback linearization, sliding mode, "adapative", etc) should be in its own library, but analysis tools that might help in controller design could be appropriate here (Lie algebra, features described in future goals, etc)
+By choice, control design is outside the scope of SimuPy.
+So controller design tools (for example, feedback linearization, sliding mode, "adapative", etc) should be in its own library, but analysis tools that might help in controller design could be appropriate here (Lie Algebra, features described in future goals, etc)

 ## Future goals
-- Hooks to allow code generators other than ``sympy.lambdify``
+- Add new code generator/wrappers (theano, ufuncify, ?).
+First
+- Make sure there is a consistent convention for ordering.
+I think this is important for the trajectory callable (time, states) including matrices, as well as jacobians and vectorized state/output/jacobian functions inputs and outputs.
-- Hooks to allow integrators other than ``scipy.integrate.ode`` including DAE solvers and/or event handling
+- Hooks to allow integrators other than ``scipy.integrate.ode`` including DAE solvers and/or event handling and/or homeotopic methods for discontinuities
 - Construct BlockDiagram level jacobians (of the continuous systems)
 - Linear and Non-linear system analysis tools, such as
   - helpers for Lyapunov analysis